Maui > Top Ten Lists > Plan First Trip

 Keep in mind you’ll likely want to fly into Kahului even if you are staying near the airport on the west side.
 Driving for an hour along the beautiful coast is usually better than spending a fortune flying into Kapalua.
 Here are the best areas to stay on Maui.

 This is your best chance of having sun 100% of the time.
 It’s the desert side with some great beaches, restaurants, and activities.
 Kihei is less expensive, but only south Kihei is really nice (in our opinion.)
 South Kihei Road runs the entire length of both north and south Kihei, so don’t be fooled.
 We like everything south of Kanani Road.
 Wailea and Makena have amazing resorts and condos on golf courses with great beaches, but you’ll pay for it.

 West Maui– Lahaina, Kaanapali, Kapalua, Napili

-Also on the dry desert side, Lahaina Town is very concentrated and busy with great shopping and lot of restaurants on the water.
+Also, on the dry desert side, Lahaina Town is very concentrated and busy with great shopping and a lot of restaurants on the water.
 Kaanapali and Kapalua are golf course towns on the water with big resorts.
 Napili is a more quiet village area with some pretty beaches too.
-Kahana is nestled between Kaanapali and Kapalua and has some nice beaches and good prices.
+Kahana is nestled between Kaʻanapali and Kapalua and has some nice beaches and good prices.

 East Maui– Hana Town